 Adult Study, is an active part of our Christian Education program.
 We meet nearly every Sunday morning at 11:30 am after the worship service.
 In adult study we have discussed a wide variety of topics ranging from theological matters such as "stewardship" and the "sacraments" to contemporary issues such as "gun control" and "racial profiling".
 Our source material has included the UCC's Faith Practices modules as well as Thoughtful Christian study packs.
 We have also discussed the writings of contemporary authors on moral/theological matters such as C. S. Lewis, John Polkinghorn, and Barbara Brown Taylor.
-In the beginning of 2018 we will be discussing Marilynne Robinson's novel Lila.
+During the season of Lent and beyond we are discussing The Jesus Diaries by various authors from the StillSpeaking writer's group.
 Although occasionally our discussions on a given theme may range over several weeks, each Sunday session is a self-contained unit and persons are welcome to join us at any time.
 We also have the capability to bring home-bound participants to our discussion table via Skype!

 Bible study will resume for the season of Lent beginning Wednesday, February 21st at 11:00 am at the church.
 Pastor Debbie Johnson will lead.
 All are welcome.